Official State American Folk Dance of Alabama

 Alabama designated the square dance as the official state American folk dance in 1981.
 All State Dances

-Twenty-two states have passed legislation to declare the square dance as the state folk dance and more than thirty bills have been introduced at the federal level proposing the square dance as the national (folk) dance of the United States.
+Twenty-two states have passed legislation to declare the square dance as an official state symbol, and more than thirty bills have been introduced at the federal level proposing the square dance as the national (folk) dance of the United States.

 About Square Dancing

 From "An American Folk Custom" by Richard M. MacKinnon; "In The Complete Book of Square Dancing, Betty Casey writes:

 The square dance is uniquely American. ...The format, many of the folk dances movements, and the terminology incorporated into the square dance were brought by early emigrants from other countries to the United States.
 Borrowed bits from foreign dances such as French quadrilles, Irish jigs, English reels, and Spanish fandangos have blended with American folkways and customs into the square dance.

-The vague, anonymous and rural origins of American square dancing were first explored in Lloyd Shaw's Cowboy Dances, written in 1939:
+The vague, anonymous and rural origins of American square dancing were first explored in Lloyd Shaw's "Cowboy Dances," written in 1939;